 Understanding Swimmer’s Itch

-Cercarial dermatitis is due to a parasitic worm that clings in your skin.
-Don’t worry, this parasite doesn’t live in humans.
+Cercarial dermatitis is due to a parasitic worm that clings to your skin.
+Don’t worry, and this parasite doesn’t live in humans.
 It accidentally attaches to the skin while searching for an animal host.
 Its normal life cycle is from the water animal to snail and vice versa.
-You just happen to be present and swimming in the water when the parasite is looking for its natural host.
+You happen to be present and swimming in the water when the parasite is looking for its natural host.

 Outlook for Swimmer’s Itch

 During summer, a swimmer’s itch is a common ailment in different parts of the world.
 The rash can clear up on its own without experiencing further complications.
 As soon as the rash is gone, you can have a pigmented spot where the pimple was for some weeks.